apache/nuttx-apps/testing/smart/README.txt

   * CONFIG_TESTING_SMART_NEBLOCKS: When CONFIG_TESTING_SMART_ARCHINIT is not
     defined, this test will use the RAM MTD device at drivers/mtd/rammtd.c to simulate FLASH.
-In this case, this value must be provided to give the nubmer of erase blocks in MTD RAM device.
+In this case, this value must be provided to give the number of erase blocks in MTD RAM device.
 The size of the allocated RAM drive will be: CONFIG_RAMMTD_ERASESIZE * CONFIG_TESTING_SMART_NEBLOCKS
   * CONFIG_TESTING_SMART_MAXNAME: Determines the maximum size of names used in the filesystem